 Another useful resource: Growing from Seed

-If short days, spent mostly inside have given you the winter blues, we are almost there!
 Getting back out in the garden has numerous benefits for our mental and physical health.
 Take care of these gardening items in March and springtime will be here before you know it.
-If you’re a newbie ready to start a garden, the expert gardeners at Glover Nursery are so happy to help.
-Consider joining our Facebook community for a wealth of shared knowledge and beautiful gardening pictures.
+If you’re a newbie ready to start a garden, the team here at Glover Nursery are eager to help.
+Consider joining our Facebook community for a wealth of shared knowledge and be inspired by your fellow gardeners.

 You might also be interested: Planning Your Garden